-My journey (naturally) started from my hotel and it was veeeery easy to spot Pink Jeep Tours’ Tour Trekker due its brazen color.
-And as I stepped in to the vehicle, I could instantly see why it has been called as ‘luxurious yet rugged’: everything was spacious, the seats were oh-so-comfortable, and the windows were surely large enough to give panoramic views of the Nevada landscape.
+My journey (naturally) started from my hotel and it was veeeery easy to spot Pink Jeep Tours’ Tour Trekker due to its brazen color.
+And as I stepped into the vehicle, I could instantly see why it has been called ‘luxurious yet rugged’: everything was spacious, the seats were oh-so-comfortable, and the windows were surely large enough to give panoramic views of the Nevada landscape.

 We took our time here taking photos (as well as buying souvenirs in a nearby shop at the topmost viewing point); so feel free to do the same — the Pink Jeep Tours’ guide will even be more than happy to help you out on your photos.

-Once that was done with, we continued to make our way to the Grand Canyon so that we can soon embark on our amazing helicopter tour.
-For the meantime, we just sat back in the trekker and enjoyed the smooth ride whilst we went through the state’s dry terrain — which mind you, contains the unique spike-leafed evergreens which are known for being the fast-growers of the desert: the Joshua Trees.
+Once that was done, we continued to make our way to the Grand Canyon so that we can soon embark on our amazing helicopter tour.
+In the meantime, we just sat back in the trekker and enjoyed the smooth ride whilst we went through the state’s dry terrain — which mind you, contains the unique spike-leafed evergreens which are known for being the fast-growers of the desert: the Joshua Trees.

 After our drive, we reached the edge of the Grand Canyon’s West Rim and it was here that I started to get even more excited (then again, who wouldn’t be?).
 When I got off our trekker, I started to saw glimpses of the natural wonder’s sheer majesty and in a heartbeat, I just couldn’t wait to board our helicopter so that we can get a better view of it all — up high!

 Pink Jeep Tours partners with either Sundance Helicopters or Papillon Helicopters for this flying experience and during our particular adventure, we went with the former.
-To start the process, Sundance each took our weight, made us watch a safety video and gradually directed us to the take-off area.
-Thankfully, me and my companion’s combined weight gave us the opportunity to go at the front seats besides the pilot that’s why you can imagine how our excitement was shooting through the roof! (…This wasn’t my first time to ride a helicopter but the thrill and excitement always remains!)
+To start the process, Sundance each took our weight, made us watch a safety video, and gradually directed us to the take-off area.
+Thankfully, me and my companion’s combined weight gave us the opportunity to go at the front seats beside the pilot that’s why you can imagine how our excitement was shooting through the roof! (…This wasn’t my first time to ride a helicopter but the thrill and excitement always remain!)